-Subverted in the case of Ieyasu in Sengoku Basara, who fights with his fists so that he feels pain when he fights.
+Subverted in the case of Ieyasu from Sengoku Basara, who fights with his fists so that he also feels pain when punching enemies.

 Ethan of Ctrl+Alt+Del once punched a guy so hard that it knocked a tooth out.
 It also broke Ethan's hand.

 While mostly played straight in How I Killed Your Master there are occasional aversions when someone is not so much fighting as pounding the crap out of a defenseless foe.

 This trope is mentioned, and justified, in Schlock Mercenary: The mercenaries all have soldier boosts that reinforce the bones in their knuckles, hands and upper arms and allow them to throw punches that don't hurt their hands.
 In most situations they also wear Power Armour over said reinforced bone tissue, which further shields their hands.